leenham/micromarkdown.js/README.md

 ## contact

 Feel free to contact me via [eMail](mailto:contact@simonwaldherr.de) or on [Twitter](http://twitter.com/simonwaldherr).
 This software will be continually developed.
 Suggestions and tips are always welcome.

+## roro wants to add three function:
+1. Add new keywords to show comments when mouse hovers on certain tag.
+Comments should be raw text and pre-written.
+2. Allow a random paragraph or graph to be served as comments.
+3. Comments can be shown recursively.